LiningChen/Unsupervise_Learning_Method/README.md

 - **Gaussian Mixture Models**: A probabilistic model for representing normally distributed subpopulations within an overall population.
 - **Plotting pictures**: Using code to add legends and titles etc, change colors, specify the line displayed.

+## Preperation
+- **Python 3.x**
+- **Jupyter Notebook**
+- **Required Python libraries (numpy, matplotlib, scikit-learn, etc.)**

+## Sections
+- **Unsupervised Learning**: An introductory section that outlines the basics of unsupervised learning, including its significance and applications.

+- **K-means Clustering**: Discusses the K-means algorithm, its key components, and the iterative process.
+Highlights the advantages and provides a basic code implementation for understanding and application.

+- **Gaussian Mixture Models (GMM)**: Introduces GMM, detailing why it's used for clustering, its key components, and the Expectation-Maximization (EM) algorithm.
+Explains the advantages of GMM and includes basic code implementation.

+- **Application to Image and Altimetry Classification**: Demonstrates the application of K-means and GMM in image classification and altimetry data classification, including necessary code and functions.

 ## How to Use

 This section guides users through setting up their environment, downloading datasets, and running example scripts.